GregoireCorluy/adversarial-robustness-genRKM/README.md

 It contains tools to generate adversarial examples against deep generative models and assess the performance of the models.
 These tools are combined into one class called "class_Adv_attack_genRKM".
 Moreover, it comprises a latent analysis of the genRKM trying to discover the origin of the adversarial robustness.

+Table of contents:

+Link to the different chapters

 Authors:

 Naichuan Zhang and Grégoire Corlùy, students in Master of Statistics and Data Science at the KU Leuven.